thejibz/graphql-java-generator/README.md

 ## Usage

+The input of the generator is the JSON response of a standard GraphQL introspection query.
+This requires that you can access the GraphQL HTTP endpoint of your running GraphQL server.
+You can easily get the JSON response with for example the [GraphiQL](https://github.com/graphql/graphiql) extension for the Chrome browser.
+Simply install the extension, set the endpoint to your GraphQL server, open the Chrome's inspector, and click "set endpoint" in GraphiQL.
+In the inspector, you can then simply copy the JSON response of the introspection query.

 To generate separate class files for each schema entity, use the `save_granular` command.
 In this case, you must provide the path to the target directory where the java files will be generated.
 This directoy MUST exist prior to generating the files, it is not automatically created.

 e.g.